Automation Actions

 output

-readonly output: object
+readonly output: any

 Set the values of the output parameters (result) of an automation step.